dragospascariu/Study/WordPredictionApp/README.md

 This project was created as part of the Wizkids C# test and is a simple test project.
 However, it should be treated as a project that could run in production in a business environment.

+== If you wish to support Wizkids you can do so at https://www.wizkids.dk/.
+Their application is available on all platforms. ==